 - Members of the clergy

 Therapy is treatment utilized to heal a person’s wounds and move them to more effective thinking and living.
 Results can include alleviation of symptoms, restructuring of personality, increased capacity for optimal functioning, and happiness.
 Types of therapy include psychodynamic (investigation of childhood issues/unconscious beliefs—more long term); cognitive behavioral (works with mental patterns and habits—usually short term); and family and group.
 Being able to afford therapy is important as well.
 Some insurance plans do not cover all types of therapists.
 Check with your health plan for details.
-They can assist in guidance for in-network options that will be more affordable for you and your family.
+They can assist in guidance for network options that will be more affordable for you and your family.